Riversamet/Medical_Data_Visualizer/README.md

 ## Findings from categorical plot

 Generally, cholesterol levels, glucose levels, and whether a patient is overweight show moderate correlation with cardiovascular disease presence in patients.
-Smoking, alcohol, and whether a patient is active or not have minimal to no correlation with cardiovascular disease presence in patients based on this data.
-Of course, this does not indicate causation by any of these factors.
+Smoking, alcohol use, and whether a patient is active or not have minimal to no correlation with cardiovascular disease presence in patients based on this data.
+Of course, this does not indicate or rule out causation by any of these factors.

 ## Findings from heatmap

-After removing outliers and potentially problematic patient data, it appears that no feature is very strongly correlated with the presence of cardiovascular disease, but systolic blood pressure, cholesterol levels, age, and weight have the greatest correlation (ranging from 0.17 to 0.33).
-It is difficult to comment on the exact reasons for these factors having the largest effects on cardiovascular disease presence without a proficient background in medicine and health (and even then it might be difficult or even impossible).
-However, all of these factors could sensibly have some effect on cardiovascular health (i.e., they are all related to health and/or physical attributes of patients), so it makes sense that some factors are notably correlated with cardiovascular health.
+After removing outliers and implausible patient data, it appears that no feature is very strongly correlated with the presence of cardiovascular disease.
+However, systolic blood pressure, cholesterol levels, age, and weight have the greatest correlation with cardiovascular disease presence (ranging from 0.17 to 0.33, where 0 indicates no correlation and 1 incidates perfect correlation).
+I refrain from commenting on the reason that these factors have the greatest correlation because doing so would be highly speculative due to the high complexity and large number of processes that cause cardiovascular disease.

 Weight and overweight status have noticeable correlation, as expected.
 A heavier person generally means a higher likelihood that the person is overweight, and vice versa.

 ## Comparison of findings

-From the categorical plot, cholesterol levels, glucose levels, and whether a patient is overweight or not correlate most strongly with cardiovascular health, whereas the factors that correlate most from the heatmap are cholesterol levels, age, systolic blood pressure, and weight.
+From the categorical plot, cholesterol levels, glucose levels, and whether a patient is overweight or not correlate most strongly with cardiovascular health, whereas the factors that correlate most with cardiovscular disease presence from the heatmap are cholesterol levels, age, systolic blood pressure, and weight.

 The categorical plot neglects any factors that do not categorize patients into two different categories based on risk level, so systolic blood pressure, age, and weight do not show up on this plot.
-For this reason, as well as the removal of implausible and outlying data, the heatmap provides a more significant and complete description of factors correlated with cardiovascular health.
-Neglect of many features for the categorical plot also likely contributes to the discrepancy between feature importances from the categorical plot and the heatmap.
-Another factor could be removal of implausible and outlying data for the heatmap, which was not done for the categorical plot.
+For this reason, as well as the removal of implausible and outlying data from the heatmap, the heatmap provides a more interpretable and complete description of factors correlated with cardiovascular health.

+Neglect of many features for the categorical plot also contributes to the discrepancy between feature importances from the categorical plot and the heatmap.
+Another factor contributing to this discrepancy could be the removal of implausible and outlying data before creating the heatmap, which was not done for the categorical plot.